Plant Health Policy

 - Supplying British grown plants wherever possible

-- Adherence to importation regulations
+- Adherence to importation regulation

 At the nursery

-Our horticulturally skilled staff are all aware of the major pests and diseases that can affect trees.
+Our horticulturally skilled staff are all aware of the major pests and diseases that can affect trees and shrubs.
 Many pests and diseases are not serious - for example we expect a few caterpillars to nibble at leaves as part of a healthy ecosystem.
 Some, on the other hand, can be devastating (e.g. oak processionary moth).
 We are vigilant for any sign of problems, taking appropriate action when necessary.

-We are also inspected four times a year by the Plant Health Authority, who are fastidious in testing any material suspected of harbouring major pests or diseases.
+We are inspected four times a year by the Plant Health Authority, who are fastidious in testing any material suspected of harbouring major pests or diseases.